spideycarey/moxabuildnewfirmware/README.md

    5. Type `sudo reboot`

 8. Install Ignition Edge
+   These instructions are based of the Readme file included in the install
    1. Type `sudo mkdir /usr/local/Ignition-Gateway` to create the Ignition directory
    2. Using a FTP/SSH software, copy Ignition Edge install from PC to device
       - Copy Ignition Edge install to `/home/edgeadmin`